COVID-19’s Impact on Substance Use, Addiction, and Relapse

 Challenges in Treating SUDs

-Complexities & High Costs
+Complexities and High Costs

 Addiction is a complex disease, meaning treatment is also complex due to the nature of SUDs.
 These complexities, including their link to co-occurring disorders and serious mental illnesses (SMIs), complicate how you’re able to provide the best care for people living with addiction.

-And even though we’re advancing our clinical treatment options, whether through therapy, medication-assisted treatment (MAT), or long-term residential treatment, high costs prevent people from seeking treatment and healthcare organizations from offering ongoing training and development to their staff.
+Even though we’re advancing our clinical treatment options, whether through therapy, medication-assisted treatment (MAT), or long-term residential treatment, high costs prevent people from seeking treatment and healthcare organizations from offering ongoing training and development to their staff.

 Integrated care policies are necessary, specifically for those with SMIs and/or SUDs, to help treat the whole patient.
 Reaching integrated care, however, is easier said than done.

-Challenges in Delivering Integrated Care
+Delivering Integrated Care

-Combining Peer-Support & Evidence-Based Treatment Practices
+Combining Peer-Support and Evidence-Based Treatment Practice

 LCASs, CSAPCs, ICAADCs, and others involved in treating persons with substance use disorder need to find a way to balance the two to provide better treatment plans and improve the likelihood of sustained recovery.